 Students submit proposals that include a statement of purpose, a description of the program that the applicant wishes to pursue, and a documented estimate of costs.
 Students focus their plans on a course of study or travel/work experience that significantly furthers an existing academic interest or allows for the pursuit of a specialized opportunity.
-Awarded on the basis of their submitted proposals and interviews in the fall of the students' Fifth-Form year, the Haney Fellows are chosen by a committee chaired by the Headmaster with input from Bill Haney and his mother, Irene, herself a longtime Portsmouth houseparent.
+Awarded on the basis of their submitted proposals and interviews in the winter of the students’ Fifth-Form year, the Haney Fellows are chosen by Bill Haney ’80 and his mother, Irene, herself a longtime Portsmouth houseparent and valued community member.

 Eloise Abbate (New York, NY) - Eloise spent three weeks at the Pine Ridge Reservation home of the Oglala, Lakota and Sioux Tribe.
 She spent one week as a volunteer with Re-Member and two weeks volunteering at Pine Ridge Girls’ School.

 Rafael Borromeo (Tampa, FL) - Rafael spent more than three weeks shadowing a professor and medical parasitologist in the Philippines on Neglected Tropical Diseases (NTDs) field and lab work.